-Although the synchronization profile stores most of the information needed by a connector to synchronize Oracle Internet Directory with connected directories, some connectors may need more.
+Although the synchronization profile stores most of the information needed by a connector to synchronize the Oracle back-end directory with connected directories, some connectors may need more.
 This is because some operations require additional configuration information at runtime.

 You can store additional connector configuration information wherever and however you want.
-However, Oracle Directory Integration Platform enables you to store it in the synchronization profile as an attribute called orclODIPAgentConfigInfo.
+However, Oracle Directory Integration Platform enables you to store it in the synchronization profile as an attribute called orcloDIPAgentConfigInfo.
 Its use is optional-that is, if a connector does not require such information, then leave this attribute empty.

 The configuration information can pertain to the connector, the connected directory, or both.
-Oracle Internet Directory and Oracle Directory Integration Platform do not modify this information.
+The Oracle back-end directory and Oracle Directory Integration Platform do not modify this information.
 When the connector is invoked, the Oracle Directory Integration Platform provides it with the information in this attribute as a temporary file.